Memories of Matsuko: Summary

 In the present, a regretful Ryu plans on killing himself, but the police suddenly arrive, and Ryu loudly proclaims that he killed Matsuko before getting into a fight with the police.
 However, one officer tells Sho that they already have the actual murderer and were just trying to ask him some questions.
 Sho tells Norio that he wishes that he could have met his aunt, but Norio reveals that when Sho was still young, he already encountered her sitting at the riverbank, when Norio was taking her to the train station.
-After revealing that Kumi has passed away the previous year, he tells her to never come back.
+After revealing that Kumi has died the previous year, he tells her to never come back.
 Sho then tells Norio that she rented a house near the river and would always cry by the riverbank, driving Norio to tears.